 Mirah Shi

-I'm a second-year PhD student in computer science at the University of Pennsylvania,
+Hello!
+I'm a third-year PhD student in computer science at the University of Pennsylvania,

 where I'm fortunate to be advised by Michael Kearns